-With cold winter months upon us, many homeowners are thinking about heat loss and energy efficiency as they plan their upcoming renovations.
+Energy efficiency & preventing heat loss may not be the first thing on your mind, but with cold winter months upon us, many homeowners are starting to think about heat loss and energy efficiency as they plan their upcoming renovations.
 We spoke with insulation expert, Chris Ehry and he had the following advice for homeowners planning to renovate and wanting to improve the efficiency of their homes.

 Preventing Heat Loss in Your Attic

 Your attic has a large amount of square footage and heat rises, making your attic the biggest heat loss area in your home!
 It is important to ensure that your attic is insulated appropriately to ensure you are not losing money from your roof line!
 Ventilation is as important as insulation, as you can’t have one without the other!!
 It is very important to have an air exchange system in your home to vent the hot air out and bring the fresh air in, ensuring your attic does not condensate.

 The best option to bring fresh air into your attic is through the soffit vents.
 If soffit ventilation is not available or the soffits are not functioning properly, then we look at other options.
 Gable vents are a good option and are installed on the side of the home on the gable end.
 In homes without a gable peak, fresh air intake vents can be installed approximately 48 inches up from the eavestrough on the shingles, drawing fresh air into the lower edge of the attic.